kitspace/kitspace/README.md

 [![video](image_src/fosdem2017.jpg)](https://video.fosdem.org/2017/AW1.120/kitnic_it.vp8.webm)

-Kitspace (formerly Kitnic) is a registry of open source hardware electronics projects that are ready to order and build.
+Kit Space (formerly Kitnic) is a registry of open source hardware electronics projects that are ready to order and build.
 It could be described as a "Thingiverse for electronics".
 The most important elements of a Kit Space project page are: